-On the bike: You will want to carefully leapfrog ahead of your racer to be ready to assist if needed.
-Do not follow behind your racer along the road.Here are some spots for porters to wait for their athletes:
+On the bike: You will want to carefully leap-frog ahead of your racer to be ready to assist if needed.
+Do not follow behind your racer along the road.Here are some popular spots for porters to wait for their athletes:

 Where 153 crosses 16 in Union, about mile 20.
 There is a store with a parking lot just before the intersection.

 At the right turn in Wakefield, at the top of the hill, where 153 and Wakefield Rd split

 Alongside Provence Lake, at the ME state Line, about mile 40

-- Left turn from 153 to 25, mile 50
+Parking lot before the left turn from 153 to 25, mile 50

 Anywhere near the Rt 16 crossing in Conway toward West Side Rd.
 One easily identifiable spot is the Covered Bridge

 Right turn from West Side Rd to River Rd at about mile 72 (at the drive through Jam farm and Saco River)

 Racers are responsible to take care of their own mechanical failures on the bike.
 Porters are allowed to assist.

 Never pass anything from a moving car to your cyclist.
 This is grounds for disqualification.